maidsafe/temp_safe_network/README.md

 #### NRS Create

 Creating a friendly name on the Network can be achieved with the `nrs create` subcommand.
 This subcommand generates an NRS Container automatically linking it to any data we decide to link the friendly name to.
-An NRS Container is stored on the Network as a `Published AppendOnlyData` data, and contains an NRS Map using RDF for its data representation (since this is still under development, pseudo-RDF data is now being used temporarily).
+An NRS Container is stored on the Network as a `Published AppendOnlyData` data, and it contains an NRS Map using RDF for its data representation (since this is still under development, pseudo-RDF data is now being used temporarily).
 This Map has a list of subnames and where each of them are being linked to, e.g. `mysubname` can be created as a subname of `mywebsite` NRS name by having `mysubname` linked to a particular `FilesContainer` XOR-URL so that it can be fetched with `safe://mysubname.mywebsite`.

 Let's imagine we have uploaded the files and folders of a website we want to publish on the SAFE Network with `files put` command:
 ```shell